Saddam Hussein: A Biography of the Iraqi Dictator That Was Once an Ally of the West

 There are many dictators throughout world history that have achieved notoriety and fame for their brutality.
 Saddam Hussein was one such person.
 This is not going to be a straight biography of the man but it will take a look at his career and ultimately what led to his downfall after almost a quarter century of ruling Iraq.
 Saddam Hussein was not always the president of Iraq from a young age.
 But beginning in the early 1960’s he would make his move into politics.
 It was in 1963 that Saddam would return to his home country following the fall of the government of Abdul Karim Kassem.
 This was known as the Ramadan Revolution.
 However, Saddam Hussein would be arrested because of fighting and dissent in the Ba’ath Party.
 But being in prison did not stop Saddam from being active in politics.
 In 1966, he was chosen as the deputy secretary of the Regional Command.
 He would eventually escape from prison.

-A photo of Saddam Hussein in an army uniform
+A photo of Saddam Hussein in an Army Uniform

 Saddam Hussein's rise to power (1968-1979)

 In 1968, Hussein took part in a successful coup that led to Ahmed Hassan al-Bakr becoming the president of Iraq while Saddam became his deputy.
 Saddam worked hard to modernize Iraq’s infrastructure, industry and its health care system.
 He also was able to raise farming, education, and social services subsidies to levels previously unseen in other Arab countries.
 Saddam was also responsible for nationalizing Iraq’s oil industry in 1973 just before the energy crisis.
 This led to a massive amount of revenue for the nation.
 However, in spite of these achievements, Saddam also developed the nation’s first chemical weapons program and created a police state which was responsible for torture, rape, and killings of political opponents.
-The US which frequently preaches about freedom and democracy was supporting a dictator who ruled his nation with an iron fist much like Islam Karimov, the current President of Uzbekistan.
+The US which frequently preaches about freedom and democracy was supporting a dictator who ruled his nation with an iron fist much like Islam Karimov, the now former President of Uzbekistan.

 President Saddam Hussein of Iraq (1979-2003)